Ansh420/Traffic-Sign-Classification-using-deep-learning/README.md

 ## Model Architecture
 **Deep Neural Network**:

 Describe the architecture of the deep neural network used for traffic sign classification.
-This includes:

 - **Input Layer**: Dimensions and preprocessing steps (e.g., resizing, normalization).
 - **Hidden Layers**: Number of layers, activation functions, and dropout rates.